Auverland Type A3/A3L

 SOFRAME VLA

 Notes: This vehicle was developed in response to a French Army requirement for a light vehicle to be transported in or under helicopters.
-It is made from aluminum and has an automatic transmission.
+It is made from aluminum and polystyrene and has an automatic transmission.
+It is a small vehicle with large tires and is affectionately called the “Playmobil” by the soldiers using it.
 There is room for a driver and commander, with passenger/cargo space in the rear well.
 The VLA can be parachuted, and may be stacked two high for transport.
 There is a weapons mount on the roll bar, but no weapon is provided.
 The cargo area may mount various weapons, such as a TOW or Milan ATGM.
+Alternately, the VLA can be kitted out as a light ambulance.
+Though its wartime utility is obvious, the VLA has no crumple zones, and it is not perceived safe for operation in peacetime (though it operates anyway).
+The VLA has permanent all-wheel drive and a Peugeot XUD 9A turbodiesel governed down to 71 horsepower.

 Price